Scientific Journal Articles

 [download PDF] -

-Lee, et al. 2018.
-Acceptance and patterns of use of vaping in Australia and the United Kingdom: results from the International Tobacco Control Survey [show abstract ▼] [hide abstract ▲] [access full article]
+Wadsworth, et al. 2019.
+International differences in patterns of cannabis use among youth: Prevalence, perceptions of harm, and driving under the influence in Canada, England & United States [show abstract ▼] [hide abstract ▲] [access full article]

 Citation